dmg-photobook/photobook_acl_models/README.md

-# photobook_acl_models
-Pre-trained models for the PhotoBook ACL paper
+# Pre-trained models for the PhotoBook ACL paper